 With the current coronavirus pandemic, the world has been forced into a remote way of life, causing ripples in even the simplest of routines.
 Perhaps one of the areas of life hit the hardest by the pandemic is education.
 And education can already be difficult to come by if it is being sought after in a third-world country.

 Adrian Duncan, 31, is a concrete foreman with Anderson Columbia Co.
 Inc going on six years with the company and in his free time enjoys taking part in his nonprofit organization called Help the Kids Foundation, which he started six years ago.
 His organization helps gets supplies such as fresh food and clean water into the hands of youth in Jamaica, where he is from, sending a supplies package there once a month.

 Realizing classroom education is becoming virtual because of the coronavirus, Duncan recently reached out to Joey Anderson III, CEO and President of Anderson Columbia Co.
-Inc, and asked if any available laptops and tablets could be donated to his organization to assist with more kids in Jamaica continuing their schooling online.
+Inc, and asked if any available laptops and tablets could be donated to his organization to assist more kids in Jamaica who are continuing their schooling online.